sketch-hq/default-sizing-pinning-plugin/README.md

 ## Installation

-1. Download the latest release from the [releases page](https://github.com/sketch-hq/default-sizing-pinning-plugin/releases/latest) and extract.
+1. Download `default-sizing-pinning.sketchplugin.zip` from the [latest release](https://github.com/sketch-hq/default-sizing-pinning-plugin/releases/latest) and extract.
-2. Double-click the downloaded `.sketchplugin` file or drag it into Sketch.
+2. Double-click the extracted `.sketchplugin` file, or drag it into Sketch.